Endangered birds introduced to iconic walking tracks

 Spokesperson David Wilks said 10 kiwi have already been released on Stewart Island and about 70 pateke have been introduced to walks in Waikaremoana.

 Mr Wilks said others will be released in the Arthur Valley in Milford Sound and the Routeburn Track in Fiordland in the coming months.

-Next story in National: Artist Ralph Hotere dies
+Next story in New Zealand: Artist Ralph Hotere dies

 Copyright © 2013, Radio New Zealand